himanshusahu06/Kafka/README.md

 ##### SEGMENT INDEXS
 1. Segment comes with two indexes.
-    	* a) An offset to position indexes : allow kafka where to read to find a message.
+    	* An offset to position indexes : allow kafka where to read to find a message.
-    	* b) A timestamp to offset index: allow kafka to find a message with a timestamp.
+    	* A timestamp to offset index: allow kafka to find a message with a timestamp.
 2. A smaller **log.segment.bytes** means
-	* a) more segment per partition.
+	* More segment per partition.
-	* b) log compaction happens more often.
+	* Log compaction happens more often.
-	* c) BUT kafka has to keep more files opened.
+	* Kafka has to keep more files opened.

 ###### LOG CLEANUP POLICIES
 1. Kafka cluster make data expire based on policy.
 This concept is called log cleanup.

-    a) **log.cleanup.policy** = **delete** (default for all user topic) delete based on age of data (default to 1 week) delete based on max size of log (partition) (default to -1 == infinite)
+    a) **log.cleanup.policy** = **delete** (default for all user topic)
+        * delete based on age of data (default to 1 week)
+	* delete based on max size of log (partition) (default to -1 == infinite)

     b) **log.cleanup.policy** = **compact** (default for **__consumer_offsets** topic)
-	delete based on key of your messages you push two messages with same key then it will delete old one retain latest one.
+	* delete based on key of your messages
+	* you push two messages with same key then it will delete old one retain latest one.
 2. It happens on every partition segment.
 	* smaller/more segments means log cleanup will happen more frequently.
 	* Log cleanup shouldn't happen too often because it takes CPU and RAM resources.